Always Invogue

 (Just then Jade gets a call from Brigitte Lacombe, the fashion photographer, wanting to go over details regarding the upcoming cover shoot of Debra Messing for Ladies Home Journal).

-KR: So you’re not just working for Town & Country now?
+KR: So youâre not just working for Town & Country now?

-JH: No, in fact, I just finished shooting an advertising video for Joe Fresh, the Canadian clothing company, that’s opening their flagship store in New York.
+JH: No, in fact, I just finished shooting an advertising video for Joe Fresh, the Canadian clothing company, thatâs opening their flagship store in New York.

-(She handed me a copy of the latest Ladies Home Journal that Brigitte had shot the cover for… Truly, this is not your super market variety of LHJ)
+(She handed me a copy of the latest Ladies Home Journal that Brigitte had shot the cover for⦠Truly, this is not your super market variety of LHJ)

 KR: What a great project!
 Jade, I know you just covered Fall Fashion Week for Town & Country.
 How is it being back at the shows?

 JH: I went to about 20 shows.
 They are huge now!
-Everyone has a camera… and everyone is taking pictures of each other!
+Everyone has a camera⦠and everyone is taking pictures of each other!

-I leave her house hours later, feeling so grateful to know her.. this chic woman who has always been the beauty behind the photo, that could easily have been the beauty in the photo.
+Jadeâs living room The silo which shows the original clay bricks Loved this metal table..
+I am sure I should recognize it⦠but Iâm not that savvy Great Stones photo A collage of behind-the-scenes photos from a shoot Jade did in Africa put together with âTâ pins.
+(Arrows indicate Jade) Dining area⦠with an appropriate amount of cool work stuff View from the gravel drive leading to her house.I leave her house hours later, feeling so grateful to know her.. this chic woman who has always been the beauty behind the photo, that could easily have been the beauty in the photo.